admindojo/admindojo-docker/README.md

 [![Build Status](https://travis-ci.org/admindojo/admindojo.svg?branch=master)](https://travis-ci.org/admindojo/admindojo)

-admondojo is a game that helps you learning to become familiar with linux admin tasks like installing and configuring a database.
+admondojo is a game that helps you to become familiar with linux admin tasks like installing and configuring a database.

 Each lesson contains tasks to solve.
 Once you're done your setup will get checked.
 In tutor-mode a backgrund tutor will check your work constantly and provides hints.